rackerlabs/support-how-to/content/cloud-servers/nova-agent-unix-and-rackspace-agent-windows.md

    golden master.

-2. If the source server was deleted but you know the root password of the source server, log into the new server by using the console and manually set the IP address information.
+2. If the source server was deleted but you know the root password of the source server, log in to the new server by using the console and manually set the IP address information.
 Then log in and fix nova-agent.

 3. If the source server was deleted and you don't have the root or admin password